input-output-hk/front-end-core-components/docs/components/Link.md

 | --------- | ----------- | ---- | --------- | ------------- |
 | href | The URL for the link with or without a language prefix | `String` | ✓ | - |
 | children | Child nodes | `Node` | ✓ | - |

+Any other props are forwarded to the component defined on the Provider.

 ## Usage